 Is Jumeirah Mosque Open During Ramadan?

 The mosque is open to the public all year round, but during Ramadan, it is only open for special tours.
-Ramadan is a time of spiritual reflection and fasting, and many Muslims choose to spend more time at the mosque during this holy month.
+Ramadan is a time of spiritual reflection and fasting, and many Muslims spend more time at the mosque during this holy month.

 This is a beautiful example of Islamic architecture, and its size and grandeur are sure to impress.
 However, the mosque is more than just a tourist attraction; it is also an active place of worship, and visitors are asked to respect this fact.